 |Are you beginning your studies at a global academic center?
 Please refer to the Liberal Studies First Year Away website or contact firstname.lastname@example.org for information specific to your study site.|

-Registering for ClassesYou will register for fall semester classes in early June.
+Registering for ClassesYou will register for fall semester classes in on June 6, 2017.
 Before registration, you will be contacted by your academic advisor about the date of registration and the process.
 Be sure to activate your NYU email account as early as possible; advising emails will be sent to your official NYU email address.
-Depending on your program, please review the Core Program Student Registration Guide or GLS Student Registration Guide.
+Depending on your program, please review the Core Program New Student Registration Guide or GLS New Student Registration Guide .
 These guides will help you with:

 - Choosing classes, including elective options